jries/fit3Dcspline/README.md

 # How to run
 Example code is avalible in file **example_3D_fit.m**.
-The required 3D image stacks for the demo code can be found in the folder **data**.
+The required 3D image stacks for the demo code can be found in the folder by following [this link](https://oc.embl.de/index.php/s/SOIYyv5WTe5EbbO).
 A full instruction guide can be found in **User_guide_Ries.pdf**.

 # Contact